rvamsh98/phishing-email-investigation/README.md

 # phishing-email-investigation
 # Office 365 Credential Harvesting Phishing Investigation

 ## Executive Summary

-This project documents the investigation of a phishing email campaign targeting Microsoft Office 365 users.
+This project documents the investigation of a credential harvesting phishing campaign targeting Microsoft Office 365 users.

 The phishing email used an account termination theme to create urgency and trick recipients into verifying their accounts.
 Investigation revealed that the embedded hyperlink redirected users to a Google Forms page impersonating an IT Help Desk portal.
 The form requested Office 365 credentials and additional personal information, indicating a credential harvesting and information gathering campaign.

 The incident was later confirmed as malicious by the University of New Haven Information Technology Department, which removed the email from affected mailboxes and initiated remediation actions.

+---

+## Key Technical Finding

+Email header analysis revealed the following Exchange authentication headers:

+- X-MS-Exchange-Organization-AuthAs: Internal
+- X-MS-Exchange-CrossTenant-AuthAs: Internal

+These headers indicate the message originated from an authenticated internal Microsoft 365 account rather than an external sender.

+Combined with the phishing content and credential harvesting behavior, this suggests the sender account may have been compromised and subsequently used to distribute phishing emails.

+This finding is significant because internally authenticated phishing emails can bypass traditional perimeter email security controls and are generally perceived as more trustworthy by recipients, increasing the likelihood of successful credential theft.

 ---